zzhikai/tp/docs/UserGuide.md

 except after search and view commands. <br>
   In that case, flagged applicants will be displayed according to the command's sorting order, and will no longer be displayed at the top.
-  * E.g After a sort command, flagged applicants are not displayed at the top of the list and will be displayed according to the order specified in the command.
+  * e.g After a sort command, flagged applicants are not displayed at the top of the list and will be displayed according to the order specified in the command.
-  * E.g After a search command, applicants will be displayed in order of which applicants most satisfy the search conditions.
+  * e.g After a search command, applicants will be displayed in order of which applicants most satisfy the search conditions.

 </div>